sidtrip/hello_world/CS106A/README.md

 to complete the application.
 We wish you the best on your coding journey.

 Eventually ~10000 people ended up being enrolled and we had 900 section leaders.
+Course Spanned from 13 April 2020 to 27 April 2020

 Instructors: [Chris Piech](https://stanford.edu/~cpiech/bio/index.html), [Mehran Sahami](http://robotics.stanford.edu/~sahami/bio.html)